 As its defense, the government will sometimes try to characterize a situation that would legally require meaningful discussions as a mere clarification.
+Keep in mind that the government choose to award without discussions or giving oral presentations.

 The GAO, however, looks at details and actions of the parties when deciding bid protest cases.